wilsonmar/wilsonmar.github.io/_posts/2016-08-10-java-on-apple-mac-osx.md

    A sample response:

    <pre>
-   javac 1.8.0_74
+   javac 1.8.0_162
    </pre>

-   If it's not installed, MacOS prompts you to install the JDK.
+0. If you do see the MacOS prompt to install Java, click <strong>More Info...</strong>.
-   Clever.
-But don't do it if you want the Oracle version.

-0. Click <strong>More Info...</strong>.

    <pre><strong>
    /usr/libexec/java_home -V